AnishXavier/Cortana-Intelligence-Gallery-Content/Tutorials/Deep-Learning-for-Text-Classification-in-Azure/README.md

 As in can be seen in the figure, a kernel in an image has usually a size of `3x3`, `5x5` or `7x7`.
 A convolution of 3, 5 or 7 pixels can represent a small part of the image, like an edge or shape.

 In a model like Crepe or VDCNN, the first convolution has the size of `3xn` or `7xn`, where n is the size of the vocabulary, perhaps because the average word is 7 characters.
-The subsequence convolutions have size of `3x1`, `5x1` or `7x1`, which can be loosely interpreted as a trigram approach.
+The subsequence convolutions have size of `3x1`, which can be loosely interpreted as a trigram approach.
+Other options are kernels of `5x1` or `7x1`.

 In this entry, we analyze the Crepe model, composed by 9 layers (6 convolutional and 3 fully connected).
 To compute the model in R you have to type: